Ricette di Sicilia

 📦 Storage

-- • Store the biscuits in an airtight container at room temperature to keep them fresh for several days.
+- • Store the biscuits in an airtight container at room temperature to keep their freshness for several days.

-- • If you prepare the soft version, keep them in the fridge and consume within a week.
+- • If you’ve made the softer version, keep them refrigerated and enjoy within a week to maintain their delicate texture.

-- • To revive the crunchy biscuits, warm them briefly in the oven before serving.
+- • To crisp up the harder biscuits, warm them in the oven for a few minutes before serving.

 🍷 Pairing